mwambajoakim/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Returns `1` and prints `+` if `n` is greater than zero.
 - Returns `0` and prints `0` if `n` is zero.
 - Returns `-1` and prints `-` if `n` is less than zero.

+## 06- This function computes the absolute value of an integer.
+- Prototype: `int _abs(int);`
+- Returns the absolute value of the number.